zyn-org/zyn/README.md

 ## 📖 What is Zyn?

 Zyn is a real-time messaging protocol designed for scalable pub/sub communication.
-Unlike traditional message brokers, Zyn provides a low-level messaging infrastructure that can be extended with custom application protocols through **modulators**.
+Unlike traditional message brokers, Zyn provides a low-level messaging infrastructure that can be extended with custom application protocols through a **modulator**.

 ### What is a Modulator?